 Creating the DNS entry

-The endpoint for website is objects-website-us-west-1.dream.io while the API endpoint for DreamObjects is objects-us-west-1.dream.io.
+The endpoint for website is objects-website-us-east-1.dream.io while the API endpoint for DreamObjects is objects-us-east-1.dream.io.

 As soon as DNS information propagates, your site is reachable in your browser at http://www.example.com.